yadalaa/SoftwareDesign_Group5-2/Conclusion/Conclusion.md

 ## Solution

-Just to add a bit of clarification: a: I am looking for best practices here and experience from the client side (since the client is lot more complicated and we would rather handle stuff at server side if we can keep client code simpler) b: The client contains a lot of legacy code and we may or may not be able to use C++ exceptions.
+- Just to add a bit of clarification: a: I am looking for best practices here and experience from the client side (since the client is lot more complicated and we would rather handle stuff at server side if we can keep client code simpler) b: The client contains a lot of legacy code and we may or may not be able to use C++ exceptions.

 ## Decision Driver

--handling exceptions and error codes in server-side code, considering the impact on client-side complexity and taking into account the perspective of managed clients versus native clients.
+- handling exceptions and error codes in server-side code, considering the impact on client-side complexity and taking into account the perspective of managed clients versus native clients.

 ================================================================